hangilc/kanjidate/README.md

 A small JavaScript library that 1) formats date in Japanese and 2) converts dates between Gregorian calendar and Japanese calendar.

+Current version (1.1.3) supports Japanese new era Reiwa, which started at May 1, 2019.

 ## Install

 ### node.js